5004-SEA-Fa24-Geeng/bg-arena-planner-Eternity1824/DesignDocument.md

 > [!IMPORTANT]
 > The value of reflective writing has been highly researched and documented within computer science, from learning to information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+During the design process, I improved encapsulation by making fields private and using getter methods, ensuring better structure.
+I also refined class relationships and interface implementations, which became clearer when generating the UML diagram.
+The biggest challenge was debugging filtering logic and handling test failures.
+This process taught me the importance of refining designs iteratively and catching issues early through proper modeling.